 - Cut them open and scoop out the sweet potato and place in a bowl, leaving the skin behind.

-- Mash the sweet potatoes with butter, sugar, salt, and heavy cream while they’re hot.
+- Mash the sweet potatoes with butter, sugar, salt, vanilla, and heavy cream while they’re hot.

 - Spread the mashed sweet potatoes into a casserole dish.

-- Spread the homemade marshmallow fluff over the mashed sweet potatoes.
+- Top with regular or large marshmallows, OR spread the homemade marshmallow fluff over the mashed sweet potatoes.

 - Using a kitchen torch, torch the marshmallow fluff until it’s toasty!